Benchmarking database performance with time series workloads

 We're happy to provide compatibility with the Time Series Benchmark Suite, which is a reproducible way to compare query and ingestion performance across multiple systems.
 With this compatibility, we hope to make it easier to assess which time series database is the proper tool for a particular use case.

-If you would like to know more about QuestDB and how it can solve problems that arise when dealing with large amounts of time series data, feel free to Join the Community Slack or view our enterprise page for an overview of the solutions we offer.
+If you would like to know more about QuestDB and how it can solve problems that arise when dealing with large amounts of time series data, feel free to join our Community Forum or view our enterprise page for an overview of the solutions we offer.